7772/eumji-modal-pattern/docs/problems.md

 **4. Redux or something ?**

-Althogh You may aleady use *Redux* or *something* to avoid these shortcommings, It is difficult to dodge all of above.
+Although You may already use Redux or something to avoid these shortcomings, It is difficult to dodge all of above.